 - Licence holders

 - Document our research, participation, prototypes, testing, results and findings in a final user research report

 - Create an interactive, shareable, tested digital service prototype for each collaborator

 - Identify measures required to optimise and evaluate the product, including the user experience, to support iterative improvement

 - Present project conclusions with next steps and product roadmap

 - Produce a benefits case for any potential Beta project

 - Create shareable communication media throughout

-All collaborators will work alongside an user researcher and their engagement with the project and local stakeholders will directly shape Alpha work and build each authority’s experience of iterative, agile service development.
-Project outputs will then support further decision making for all collaborators, regardless of their next steps.
+All collaborators will work alongside a user researcher and their engagement with the project and local stakeholders will directly shape Alpha work and build each authority’s experience of iterative, agile service development.
+Project outputs will then support further decision-making for all collaborators, regardless of their next steps.